-Michael Hanley joined the Conservatory in 2015, is an assistant professor of voice, and teaches career skills courses.
+Michael Hanley joined the Conservatory in 2015, is an associate professor of voice, and teaches career skills courses.

 Hanley is a sought-after pedagogue, combining his experience as a classical singer and teacher into well-rounded classical and musical theater teaching styles.
 His students have achieved success in a variety of genres including musical theater, opera, and commercial music.
 From 2013 to 2015, Hanley served on the faculty of Syracuse University's Department of Drama and Setnor School of Music, where he taught voice, voice for musical theater, and musicianship courses.